BrynL-F/BrynL-F.github.io/_posts/2020-01-18-first_paper.md

 ---
 layout: post
 author: Bryn
-type: project
+type: paper
-title: Project Numero Uno
+title: Paper Numero Uno
+title-sentence: First Paper is the best
 ---
-This is a first project.
-This is the first paragraph of the project.
+This is a first paper.
+This is the first paragraph of the paper.

-This is the second paragraph of the project.
+This is the second paragraph of the paper.